Updated: 2 February 2023

 • Distribution by county and municipality follows county and municipality lists per 1st in the middle month of a given quarter

-• National Education Database (NUDB), compliance with Norwegian standard for education classification (C617)
+• National Education Database (NUDB), compliance with Norwegian standard for education classification (C617) (PDF)

 Topic: Labour market and earnings